-Here are 10 steps you should know about the real estate selling process:
+Here are 10 steps to know about the real estate selling process:

-It should be clear that your real estate agent is dedicated to your best interests at all times, and especially while navigating the real estate selling process.
-It should never feel like they’re fitting you into their world – they should fit into yours.
-A good real estate agent will ask you a lot of really good questions.
+It should be clear that your real estate agent is dedicated to your best interests at all times.
+The process should never make you feel like the Agent is fitting you into their world.
+The Process needs to fit into yours.
+A good real estate agent will ask a lot of really good and important questions.
 He or she will take the time to get to know you.
 To understand what is important to you.
-Then you can expect to start learning about the processes required to sell your house for the highest price possible.
-Your selling agent should be experienced, confident and in-the-know.
-Most important though, is that you should feel comfortable with the relationship, that everything that is being done on your behalf and that you make the decisions.
+Then you can expect to start learning about the processes required to sell your house for the highest value possible.
+Your representative needs to be experienced, confident and in-the-know.
+Most important though, is that you feel informed at all times.

 Buyers don’t want to know who lived in a house before them.
 They want to concentrate on the possibilities that your house holds for them.
-That’s why we recommend that you take as much of your stuff out of the house as possible.
+That’s why we recommend that you take as much of your personal stuff out of the house as possible.
 When you’re selling, less is always more.
 With the time it’s taken to personalize your home it’s easy to get caught up in the emotional investment.
-But the more impersonal you can make it, the better.
+But the less personal its looks and fells the better.

 Every house has a list of fixes and repairs.
 Some items are minor, others are major.
 Just remember, a small detail like a dent in the drywall or a missing bit of quarter round can make your place feel beat-up or tired.
 In that way a bit of plaster and paint or a quick bit of work with a saw and hammer could have an effect on the offers you receive.
 And major repairs can be a deal breaker.
-So have a conversation with your real estate agent about which details should be looked after before you go through the real estate selling process.
+So have a conversation with your real estate agent about which details should be looked after before you start.

-While it seems like anyone can take a picture today, it takes skill and experience to use the camera to highlight the best features of your home.
-Or to create an accurate sense of its layout and character.
-We recommend taking the time to stage your home for show, and using good photos to show it off.
-You don’t want to list your home with shots taken on garbage day, with toys on the lawn, with dishes on the counter or with the toilet seat up.
-Even more importantly, we’ve seen listing photos that included more of the cracked ceiling than the newly refinished hardwood floor.
-Photography is an art – even in real estate, and it’s an important part of the real estate selling process.
+While it seems like anyone can take a picture today, it takes skill and experience to create a fully inter activate online presentation.
+High res- lens, 180 panaramic screen shots all highlight the best features of your home.
+We recommend taking the time to truely declutter, enhance the space by staging (if needed) your home for the Buyer showings.
+Photography is an art – even in real estate, and it’s an important part of the real estate marketing and selling process.

 Real estate is rarely an “if you build it they will come” proposition.
-The goal is to maximize the number of potential buyers who see your place.
-And there are strategies and tools to accomplish this.
-The actual marketing plan for your home should depend on a number of conditions – starting with the specific appeal of your property and including market conditions and the factors.
+The goal is to maximize the number of potential buyers who see your house and property.
+A strong presentation including well planned strategies will accomplish and produce results.
+The actual marketing plan for your home will depend on a number of conditions – starting with the specific appeal of your property and including market conditions and the factors.
 There is always a lot to be done to drive interest.
 Your agent should design a plan and strategy specific to your needs.

 An offer is the first step in a negotiation.
 Whichever side of the negotiation you happen to be on, we think it’s important to see the process that does not aim for winners and losers.
 The goal is agreement and shared satisfaction.
 That being said, there is such a thing as a bargaining advantage.
 You can expect that a single offer will push for a lower selling price, and if you are feeling compelled to sell (maybe you’ve made an offer on another property or are moving to another city) you’ll be more inclined to consider it.
 Other than with your agent, you’ll want to keep this confidential.
 Similarly, competing bids can quickly drive each other up.
 In either case, you only have to accept an offer if it is acceptable to you.